 The formula is best for dry or normal skin.
 It moisturizes with grape, apple, and aloe juice plus hyaluronic acid and jojoba oil.

 The Beauty by Earth sunscreen has a lower sun protection factor (SPF) than most of the other sunscreens I reviewed today.
 Why does that matter?

 The SPF number can help you estimate how long your sunscreen will protect you.

 For example, if you know that your skin tends to burn after 20 minutes, then using SPF 20 allows you to stay in the sun 20 times as long, or 400 minutes.
 That’s more than six hours.

 But the SPF also tells you how much of the UV radiation sunscreen filters.

-That might not matter as much if you use sunscreen as a primer under makeup foundation that also filters out UV rays.
+That might not matter if you use sunscreen for pregnancy as a primer under makeup foundation that filters out UV rays.

 This particular product works well as a primer and a standalone sunscreen.
 It contains non-nano zinc oxide and vegan ingredients.

 If you tend to react badly to just about everything that you put on your skin, try Vanicream’s products.
 The list of ingredients they leave out is longer than the components in the sunscreen for pregnancy itself.

 The lightweight lotion sinks in quickly and has no odor.
 There are no parabens, lanolin, artificial fragrances, dyes, or other no-nos.